 Contrary to what one may think, Frisch provides a has doubts that econometrics can be used for macroeconomics.
-I always find it interesting when historical figures in economics (especially the father of econometrics) question the usefulness of mathematical economics.
+I always find it interesting when historical figures in economics (especially the father of econometrics) question the usefulness of econometrics.

-This post is a collection of quotes from Frisch critiquing econometrics.
+This post is a collection of quotes from Frisch talking about econometrics.

 What is econometrics?

 "Econometrics has as its aim to subject abstract laws of theoretical political economy or 'pure' economics to experimental and numerical verification, and thus to turn pure economics, as far as possible, into a science in the strict sense of the word."
 (On a Problem in Pure Economics, 1926)

 "I believe that economic theory has arrived at a point in its development where the appeal to quantitative empirical data has become more necessary than ever.
 At the same time its analyses have reached a degree of complexity that require the application of a more refined scientific method than that employed by the classical economists."
 (Quoted in Ragnar Frisch1895-1995 by O. Bjerkholt)

 "The majority of the economic oscillations which we encounter seem to be explained most plausibly as free oscillations."
 (Propagation problems and impulse problems in dynamic economics, 1933)

 "Deep in the human nature there is an almost irresistible tendency to concentrate physical and mental energy on attempts at solving problems that seem to be unsolvable."
 (From Utopian Theory to Practical Applications, 1970)